 sororities, high schools, college campuses, and related educational institutions.

 If your child has suffered undue harm because of hazing, they may have

-grounds to file a
+grounds to file a personal injury claim.

 Contact our New Jersey personal injury firm